A Central Limit Theorem for the Length of the Longest Common Subsequences in Random Words: Proof of Theorem

 Continuing with the decomposition of the right-hand side of \eqref{est:sum1},

 where to further clarify the notation note that, for example,

 where

 To glimpse into the proof, let us stop for a moment to present some of its key steps.
-Our first intention is to show that, thanks to our conditioning on the event $E_{\epsilon,s_1,s_2}^n$, the number of terms contained in $\mathcal{S}_{1,1}$ is ``small''.
-To achieve this conclusion, a corollary to Theorem~\ref{thm: HMdiag}, see Theorem~\ref{thm:HMclosenesstodiag} below, is used.
-The next step will be based on estimations for the indices in $\mathcal{S}_{1,2}$.
-Here we will observe that we have enough independence (see the decomposition in \eqref{covariancedecompose}) to show that the contributions of the covariance terms from $\mathcal{S}_{1,2}$ are ``small".
+Our first intention is to show that, thanks to our conditioning on the event $E_{\epsilon,s_1,s_2}^n$, the number of terms contained in $\mathcal{S}_{1,1}$ is ``small'', while a further next step will be based on estimations for the indices in $\mathcal{S}_{1,2}$.
+Here we will observe that, as the letters are in different cells, we have enough independence (see the decomposition in \eqref{covariancedecompose}) to show that the contributions of the covariance terms from $\mathcal{S}_{1,2}$ are ``small".

 Let us now focus on the first term on the right-hand side of \eqref{est:S22}.
 Letting $g$ be as in \eqref{defn:g}, and using arguments similar to those used in the proof of Proposition~\ref{prop:combcomp}, we have,